noerjeffries/START-HERE/README.md

 <br>
 ## Who is working on it?

+With the WorldBrain Team, we are contributing to the great work of the [Hypothes.is project and its team](https://hypothes.is/team/).
+In the future we will be working together closely on our common goal of a better internet.

-[Visit our team repo](https://github.com/WorldBrain/TEAM) to check out who is working on this project, which areas they work and want to work in and to find collaborateurs for joint development.
+[Visit our team repo](https://github.com/WorldBrain/TEAM) to check out who is working on WorldBrain project, which areas they work and want to work in and to find collaborateurs for joint development.

 <br>